mopaonf/video_code_extractor/video_code_extractor_app/ReadMe.txt

    - Check if the extracted snippets are displayed in the app.
    - Use the filter and export features to ensure they work as expected.

-## Notes
-- Make sure Python is installed on your system.
-- If you encounter issues, check the console for error messages and resolve them accordingly.